A Systematic Approach to Performance

 Application performance is a key aspect of ensuring a good experience for your end users.
 But finding and fixing performance bottlenecks is difficult in the complex systems that define today's web applications.
 Having a method and knowing how to use the tools available can significantly reduce the amount of time between problems manifesting and fixes being deployed.
 The purpose of this talk is to introduce the primary tools used for performance optimization of MySQL running on Linux.
 This talk will cover vmstat, iostat, top, netstat, ethtool, oprofile, perf, pt-diskstats, pt-ioprofile, pt-pmp, and more.
 By the end of the session, attendees will know how to choose the right tool for the right problem, understand system components and how their inter-relationships affect performance, and fix identified bottlenecks.

-Support Engineer, Percona
+Principal Technical Services Engineer, Percona